ja7hhb/ItemCatalog/README.md

 This is a project for <a href="https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004"> Udacity Full Stack Web Developer Nanodegree</a>.

 This is RESTful web application about philosophy catalog item using Flask which accesss a SQL database.
-To createauthentication system, this project has OAuth2.
+To createauthentication system, this project has OAuth2 with Google API.

 ## requirements